On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Additive Schwarz methods

-While \cref{Prop:Park} ensures the sublinear convergence of \cref{Alg:ASM}, as shown in \cref{Fig:DD}, the actual convergence behavior observed numerically is linear.
-It motivates us to develop a new convergence theory for \cref{Alg:ASM} that can explain the linear convergence.
-First, we define a distance-like function $\Phi \colon V \times V \rightarrow \Reals{}$ as follows, which is similar to the quasi-norms introduced in~\cite{EL:2005,LY:2001}:
+While \cref{Prop:Park} ensures the sublinear convergence of \cref{Alg:ASM}, as we will see in \cref{Sec:Numerical}, the actual numerical behavior indicates linear convergence.
+This observation motivates us to develop a new convergence theory for \cref{Alg:ASM} that can explain the linear convergence.
+We summarize our main result, the asymptotic linear convergence of \cref{Alg:ASM}, in \cref{Thm:linear}.
+The proof of \cref{Alg:ASM} will be provided in \cref{Sec:Convergence}.
+We highlight that \cref{Thm:linear} stands as the first theoretical result that explains the linear convergence of the additive Schwarz method for the $p$-Laplacian.

-A stable decomposition assumption associated with the space decomposition~\cref{2L} for the problem~\cref{pLap_FEM} is stated below.

-\begin{assumption}[stable decomposition] There exists a positive constant $C_0$ such that the following holds: for any $u, v \in V$, there exist $w_k \in V_k$, $0 \leq k \leq N$, such that